-CPSY 597 Ecotherapy and Applied Ecopsychology
+ECOT 597 Ecotherapy and Applied Ecopsychology

-Content: This course in ecotherapy focuses on broadening and deepening the practice of psychotherapy by extending the psychotherapeutic context to include the natural world in which we live.
+Content: This course in Ecotherapy focuses on broadening and deepening the practice of counseling and therapy by extending the psychotherapeutic context to include the natural world in which we live.
 We will further our survey of research that supports the theoretical foundations of ecotherapy found in environmental and conservation psychology, ecopsychology, evolutionary psychology, and biophilia.
 Specific practices and methods that incorporate nature into the therapeutic process will be explored and students will have the opportunity to practice these techniques.
-We will explore topics such as environmental identity, restorative effects of direct contact with nature, a "sense of place," the concepts of a Nature Language and Human Rewilding, and contemporary influences that affect the human-nature relationship.
-Ethical issues unique to the practice of ecotherapy will be discussed.
+We will further explore the restorative effects of direct contact with nature, the psychological impact of "a sense of place", the concepts of a Nature Language and Human Rewilding, and contemporary influences that affect the human-nature relationship.
+Ethical issues unique to the practice of ecotherapy and incorporating ecotherapy with special populations will be discussed.
+Prerequisites: ECOT-501, ECOT-554

-Prerequisites: CPSY-554, CPSY-501